sergant210/Middlewares/README.md

 // If the class name and file name do not match, then you need to return the class name. return 'GlobalMiddleware';
 ```
-In the next step we need to specify the file name in the "middlewares_global_middlewares" system setting.
+In the next step we need to specify the file name without extension ("global") in the "middlewares_global_middlewares" system setting.
 That's all.

 In the "contexts" property you can specify contexts in which the middleware will be work.
 ```$php